Skip to main content

 November 30, 2018

-“Can you get a little closer, please?
-Come on folks can you just squeeze in there and fill all the gaps.
-There are a lot of people here.
-I don’t have a bullhorn as you can see”.
+"Can you get a little closer, please?
+Come on folks, can you just squeeze in there and fill all the gaps.
+There are many people here.
+I don't have a bullhorn, as you can see".

-My son and I were invited to pull the very large American flag across the football field during a Miami Dolphins game.
-A true honor for me as a lifelong fan and one hell of an experience for Christopher, my 9-year old son.
+My son and I were invited to pull the giant American flag across the football field during a Miami Dolphins game.
+A true honor for me as a lifelong fan and one hell of an experience for Christopher, my 9-year-old son.

 · no opposing team gear!

-· No running with your phones because if it falls on the field it could be gone forever.
+· No running with your phones because it could be gone forever if it falls on the field.

 · No cussing